 The Global Entrepreneurship Monitor (GEM) report shows that women in Northern Ireland have a very positive view of entrepreneurship as a career choice.
 The report indicates that increasing the level of entrepreneurial activity among women will make a huge contribution to the diversity and success of the local economy.

-In Northern Ireland the average age for a female entrepreneur is late 30s, but anyone of any age can be an entrepreneur.
 Many women work part-time while setting up a business.
 This gives them the chance to develop their business idea while reducing the financial risk that may be involved.
 See starting a part-time business.

 Others work flexible hours in their new business to allow them to look after a home or fulfil other commitments while getting the business off the ground.